Portland Cement Concrete (PCC) Design FAQ

 Answer:Experience has shown, particularly in urban areas, that shoulders do get converted to traffic lanes to improve mobility.
 In some instances, shoulders which were intended to be converted to future traffic lanes, were not designed with dowel bars which lead to expensive change orders.
 It is also difficult to predict when a shoulder will be converted to a lane in the future.
 Because the cost to incorporate dowel bars by change order or to retrofit them into existing shoulders is expensive when compared to placing them when the PCC is first built, it was determined that it is in the best interest of the State to include dowel bars in new PCC shoulders and except them on a case-by-case basis.
 Considerations for exceptions will be based on the likelihood of the shoulder being converted into a traffic lane in the future and the geometric configuration of the shoulder.
 The HDM includes a blanket exception for shoulders next to existing undoweled PCC lanes.
 Also, the shoulder portion of widened slabs (see PCC FAQ #1) will always be doweled.
 The Pavement Standards Team is always looking for ways to improve this guidance and would welcome input.
 Please forward your comments to the Office of Pavement Design.

 Answer:Joint sealing keeps debris and surface moisture from entering the joint.
 Over the course of a day, temperature changes cause slabs to contract and expand.
-This movement allows the joints to open more, thus being susceptible to debris embedding in the joint.
-If enough hard particles such as gravel build up in the joint, this may cause joint movement restriction, which would lead to spalling or joint lock up.
-Sealants also reduce moisture from entering the base below, reducing the possibility of pumping of fines.
-This will help to prevent premature erosion of the base.
+This movement is more pronounced in desert and mountain climate regions, allowing joints to open more, increasing susceptibility to debris in unsealed joints.
+If enough hard particles build up in the joint, joint movement is restricted and deterioration can occur.
+Seals also reduce moisture infiltration, which will help prevent pumping of fines, premature base erosion, and slab cracking.

-Answer:When a lane is slip formed, and allowed to cure for a day, a cold joint is formed.
-This cold construction joint would have tie bars placed into it.
-Then an adjacent lane is poured up against this new lane.
-The longitudinal joint will remain tight due to the tie bars.
-It is anticipated that very little water will penetrate this joint.
-Therefore, to saw cut the longitudinal joint would be difficult at best and not very beneficial.
-With a tight cold joint, a sealant would not be needed.
-However, when the time arrives to reseal the pavement joints, the cold joints should be sealed with the rest of the joints.
+Answer:When a lane is slip formed and allowed to cure for a day, a cold longitudinal construction joint is formed when an adjacent lane is poured up against the new lane.
+The longitudinal joint will remain tight due to the tie bars, so it is anticipated very little water will penetrate this joint early on.
+Therefore, to saw cut or seal a tight longitudinal construction joint would not be beneficial.

 Answer:The dowels require coring.
 The contractor provides coring at each end of one dowel.
-By comparing the two cores, the dowel tips should provide an idea of the alignment of the dowel relative to the surface.
-If the dowel is misaligned, then there are special measures in the special provisions to handle this issue.
+By comparing the two cores, the dowel tips indicate the alignment of the dowel relative to the surface.
+There are measures in the special provisions to handle misaligned dowel bars.
 Tolerances are covered in the specifications and schematics are shown on Standard Plan P10.

 There are no approved non-destructive techniques for determining dowel locations.
 The Department is looking into promising potential research that may change the way that dowels are checked for alignment in the future.

 Answer:There are a few dowel manufacturers who can make skewed dowel baskets.
 Skewed baskets are used infrequently.
 If a significant quantity is not being ordered, it would be assumed that this would be an expensive option.
 However, this should not prevent the Design Engineer from specifying dowels at skewed transverse joints if they are warranted.
 If the Engineer includes a schematic of the skewed dowel basket in his Construction Detail plan sheets, then this would be covered.
 The Designer needs to put information into the Resident Engineer's file to ensure that the location of these dowels is documented for future use.
 Future retrofitting will be a problem if there is no information on locating dowels during slab replacement or lane replacement.

 Answer:It is not practical to develop a standard plan for intersections because each intersection is different.
 Intersections have various widths and lengths with possible turn pockets, cross walks, etc. Also, various manholes and drainage inlets may be located in the intersection that impact joint locations.
 With all these various elements, it requires good judgment to determine the best design for each particular intersection to layout the jointing pattern for saw cutting.
 The Office of Pavement Design is currently developing training for placing joints in an intersection.

-Please forward any questions/comments/suggestions to Shira Rajendra(firstname.lastname@example.org).
-Last updated 04/29/2011.
+Please forward any questions/comments/suggestions to Amy Fong (firstname.lastname@example.org).
+Last updated 09/19/2013.